avsDeveloper/AVSPlayer/README.md

 1. While there are numerous media players available, many of them are overly complicated with multiple screens, file browsers, background services, and advertisements.
 Feeling frustrated with this, I decided to create a simpler alternative.
 2. With over 9 years of Android development experience, I had never attempted to implement a media player app.
 Thus, I decided to spend a couple of days experimenting with Jetpack Compose and Jetpack Media3 libraries.

+## Upd (06.22.25)
+It’s still the same simple player with the same functionality, but:
+1. It’s no longer just a one-day experiment with the median3 library meant to create a usable app for personal use.
+It now follows Clean Architecture and MVI principles.
+2. Fixed a bug where, on Android 15+, the video had an incorrect aspect ratio on first launch.